 Is this really free?

 It really is.
-Intrinio’s US Fundamentals and Stock Prices data feed has a free trial, so that you’re able to get started risk free, right away.
+Intrinio’s US Fundamentals and Stock Prices data feed is available for free in our developer sandbox, so you’re able test the data and ensure it meets your needs.
 This article explains what API calls are and how they are counted.

 It may have occurred to you that if you change “marketcap” in cell B5 to another tag, perhaps “beta” or “revenue” or “basiceps”, your entire spreadsheet will update with that data instead of market cap.
 Magical, isn’t it?